What are the material options for my new windows?

 Composite windows are an increasingly popular choice.
 Different materials are used together to offer advantages in thermal efficiency, security, durability and appearance.
 Combining the traditional detailing and charm of timber window frames with the low maintenance and thermal efficiency of PVC windows, these windows complement any style of architecture.
 Aluminium clad timber frames are another option, giving the possibility of windows with a durable weatherproof exterior in one colour and a traditional timber interior that can be finished to match any decor.

 The latest advances in window technology mean that the discrepancies between the various materials are diminishing, so deciding which is the best choice for your property comes down to a question of individual taste and budget.
 That being said, it’s still a good rule of thumb that traditional materials such as timber and wood alternatives are well suited to older homes while aluminium and uPVC frames are a good choice for houses built from the 1960s onwards.
 At Bergson & Eaton, we create bespoke windows to enhance your home in a wide range of materials, colours and finishes.

-Call us on 03336 007 007 or pop into our showroom in Aylesbury, where the friendly team will be pleased to help.
+Call us on 03336 007 007, use our contact form or pop into our showroom in Aylesbury, where the friendly team will be pleased to help.

 Book a Remote Quote

 In response to Covid-19 and the governments guidelines, Bergson & Eaton now offer remote quotes.Find Out More